simple-crypto/SCALib/paper/paper.md

 widely deployed device.
 In `SCALib`, we implement algorithms for commonly used metrics and methods in side-channel security evaluations, attack-based and evaluation-based.
-We however focus on the requirements of evaluations, and do not implement complete attacks when they are not needed to evaluate the security of a device.
+We focus on the requirements of evaluations and do not implement complete attacks when they are not needed to evaluate the security of a device.

 `SCALib` is distributed as a Python package and uses 16-bit integer `numpy` [@numpy] arrays for leakage traces.
-For the sake of efficiency, most algorithms are however implemented in Rust, allowing fine control of the memory accesses and enabling efficient parallelization.
+For the sake of efficiency, most algorithms are implemented in Rust, allowing fine control of the memory accesses and enabling efficient parallelization.